LucasDamo22/yaml-reader-verifier/README.md

 # YAML Reader and Verifier
 - This project contains two programs.
 A cpu usage calculator for real-time systems, and a tester for this program.
+The calculator reads a YAML file that contains de minimal processing time, and the